 The region of Dalmatia including the sights of Dubrovnik, Split and the Adriatic Islands of Croatia, is a part of the world that every adventurer and holidaymaker needs to visit at least once in their lifetime.

-The jewel of course is Dubrovnik in the south however with the Diocletian city of Split in the north it makes for a fantastic two centre touring holiday which you can also combine with the islands of Dalmatia too!
-The Adriatic highway connecting the two is a wonderful road trip which if done in one stretch from Split to Dubrovnik will take about 6 hours but why not break it up with two or three stops and an island or two en route!
+The jewel of the Adriatic is Dubrovnik in the very south of the country however with the Diocletian city of Split just a few hours by road away, it makes for a fantastic two-center touring holiday.
+What’s more, you could also include some of the islands of Dalmatia too!
+The Adriatic highway connecting Dubrovnik and Split is a road trip of dreams that if done in one stretch will take about 6 hours.

-Another important location in Dalmatia is the Krka National Park with its pristine nature and charming waterfalls.
-The Biokovo mountains are the backdrop to the Makarska Riviera and make for some incredibly dramatic and beautiful scenery especially from the water.
+Another popular location in Dalmatia is the Krka National Park with its pristine nature and stunning waterfalls.
+The Biokovo mountains are the backdrop to the Makarska Riviera and make for some incredibly dramatic and beautiful scenery, especially from the water.

-Throughout the region you will enjoy welcoming atmospheric restaurants serving some of Croatias finest delicacies and washed down with local liquer or delicious wines from the Peljesac Peninsular.
+Throughout the region, you will enjoy welcoming atmospheric restaurants serving some of Croatia’s finest delicacies and washed down with local liquor or delicious wines from the Peljesac Peninsular.

-Dalmatia is one of my favourite parts of the world and I long for the day that I can return
+Dalmatia is one of my favorite parts of the world and I long for the day that I will return.

 Zadar is an ancient Mediterranean port city.
 The old town is surrounded by walls and towers on a peninsula, with the new, urban part connected by the symbol of the city – a bridge.

 Built on Roman principles, the streets are very well structured and orderly thus giving them and the city a rectangular shape.
-The old town is a treasure trove of archaeological artifacts and monuments to the ancient, medieval and renaissance periods.
+The old town is a treasure trove of archaeological artefacts and monuments to the ancient, medieval, and renaissance periods.

-Despite all this history though Zadar has in recent years forged a reputation for entertainments and music events and festivals in the nearby town of Tisno. .
+Despite all this history, Zadar has in recent years forged a reputation for entertainment, music events, and festivals in the nearby town of Tisno.

-Dating back to the 11th century the heavily Venetian influenced city of Sibenik is well known in recent times for having been a location for the filming of the popular TV series the Game of thrones.
-The city itself is has some wonderful places of interest including the Cathedral of St James which is a UNESCO World Heritage site.
+Dating back to the 11th century the heavily Venetian-influenced city of Sibenik is well known in recent times for having been a location for the filming of the popular TV series Game of Thrones.
+The city itself has some wonderful places of interest including the Cathedral of St James which is a UNESCO World Heritage site.

-Sibenik is a popular city for festivals with annual events taking place such as music, children’s events, medieval fairs, Christmas markets and even comic book festivals.
+Sibenik is a popular city for festivals with annual events such as music, children’s events, medieval fairs, Christmas markets, and even comic book festivals.

-The little village of Primosten gets very little press which has always surprised me as its one of my favourite places in all of Croatia.
+The little village of Primosten gets very little press which has always surprised me as it’s one of my favorite places in all of Croatia.